dronefly-garden/dronefly/README.md

 eBird commands:

-- ,hybrids
+- hybrids
-    - starts daily reporting of hybrids seen on eBird recently for a selected region
+    - starts daily reporting of hybrids seen on eBird recently for the configured region

 iNaturalist commands: